Bird nest: Cavity

 Trogons excavate their nests by chewing cavities into very soft dead wood; some species make completely enclosed chambers (accessed by upward-slanting entrance tunnels), while others—like the extravagantly plumed resplendent quetzal—construct more open niches.
 In most trogon species, both sexes help with nest construction.
 The process may take several months, and a single pair may start several excavations before finding a tree or stump with wood of the right consistency.

 Species which use natural cavities or old woodpecker nests sometimes line the cavity with soft material such as grass, moss, lichen, feathers or fur.
 Though a number of studies have attempted to determine whether secondary cavity nesters preferentially choose cavities with entrance holes facing certain directions, the results remain inconclusive.
 While some species appear to preferentially choose holes with certain orientations, studies (to date) have not shown consistent differences in fledging rates between nests oriented in different directions.

 Cavity-dwelling species have to contend with the danger of predators accessing their nest, catching them and their young inside and unable to get out.
 They have a variety of methods for decreasing the likelihood of this happening.
 Red-cockaded woodpeckers peel bark around the entrance, and drill wells above and below the hole; since they nest in live trees, the resulting flow of resin forms a barrier that prevents snakes from reaching the nests.
 Red-breasted nuthatches smear sap around the entrance holes to their nests, while white-breasted nuthatches rub foul-smelling insects around theirs.
 Eurasian nuthatches wall up part of their entrance holes with mud, decreasing the size and sometimes extending the tunnel part of the chamber.
 Most female hornbills seal themselves into their cavity nests, using a combination of mud (in some species brought by their mates), food remains and their own droppings to reduce the entrance hole to a narrow slit.

 A few birds are known to use the nests of insects within which they create a cavity in which they lay their eggs.
 These include the rufous woodpecker which nests in the arboreal nests of Crematogaster ants and the collared kingfisher which uses termite nests.

+In December 2024, scientists reported that birds that build their nests in cavities are more than six times more likely to incorporate snakeskin into their nests than those which build cup-shaped nests.
+The same study found that the snake skin helped deter predators from eggs during their incubation period.